 those industries which have their origin in individual creativity, skill and talent and which have a potential for wealth and job creation through the generation and exploitation of intellectual property (DCMS, 2001, p.
 4)

 The Creative Industries differ from other industrial sectors in having ‘high levels of “creative intensity” – that is, the proportion of the workforce in creative occupations’ (Department for Culture, 2014, p.
 4).
 They place ‘creatives’ (a more inclusive term than ‘artists’, including those workers who create entertainment as well as those who create art) – at the heart of what they do.
 While there are shared factors across these industries, they are also commonly grouped into subsectors: advertising and marketing; architecture; crafts; design; film, tv, radio and photography, IT, software and computer services; publishing; museums, libraries and galleries; and music performing and visual arts (Department for Culture, 2014).
 In this article I align pornography particularly with the subsector of film, tv, radio and photography although it could also be linked to others – such as design, or visual arts – in ways that would bring out different aspects of the industry.
 As I show below, there are a number of important similarities between pornography and film, tv, radio and photography – and understanding pornography as part of this subsector can usefully illuminate aspects of its working practices.

-(Biasin & Zecca, 2009)
+I am not the first person to explore the ways in which aspects of the pornography industry are similar to the practices of other Creative Industries – Biasin and Zecca, for example, argue that contemporary pornography uses branding strategies similar to those used in other creative sectors (Biasin & Zecca, 2009).
+In this article I argue that such an approach allows us to make a more fundamental argument against the exceptionalism of much writing on pornography by illustrating the similarities between the production practices across the Creative Industries.

 Take the example of Taylor Marsh, who worked as the managing editor of the pornographic website Danni’s Hard Drive.
 She tells how, in recruiting staff into the company she would look specifically for people who had transferable talents from other sectors of the Creative Industries: